FOR EMERGIENCES PLEASE DIAL 9-1-1

 Crimestoppers: 1-800-222-8477 (TIPS)

-9-1-1 lines are designated for emergency calls, such as reporting a crime in progress.
+9-1-1 lines are designated for emergency calls, such as reporting a crime in progress and medical emergencies.

 Examples include but are not limited to suspected impaired driving, physical assault, and motor vehicle accidents.